ohgoditspotato/atreides_mentat/README.md

 Hosted at https://ohgoditspotato.github.io/atreides_mentat/

 ### TODO

-- Add icons to the cards
-- Add rules to the card
-- Add card descriptions
 - Add card pool & track which cards are left in the pool
 - Add view screen for the pool
 - Add place to record / view the next Spice card